-- For everyone's safety, we encourage you to wear face coverings during viewings. - It can be hard work getting your landlord to fix things after you've signed.
+- We want to make sure you know how to keep safe while you're viewing properties during the coronavirus (Covid-19) pandemic.
+Check out our guidance on safe house viewings here. - It can be hard work/impossible getting your landlord to fix things after you've signed.
 Landlords and agents often make promises they never fulfil during viewings, so if they promise to fix things, ask them to put it in writing. - If the current tenants are present during the viewing, ask for their contact details so you can get some background on the landlord/ agents.
 You can ask them about what the bills are like, too.
 They are more likely to be honest without the agent/landlord present. - Ask the landlord or agent if you can see the inventory which will state exactly what pieces of furniture will be staying at the property.
 If they do not have one, request that this is done to guarantee you have adequate furniture and appliances for your tenancy.